-26 Privilege Transport
+27 Privilege Transport

-Transport provision is also made available for pupils who are not entitled to free transport.
-Privilege transport is provided on school transport services subject to spare seating capacity, at a fixed annual charge.
-Discounts are available for pupils in receipt of the clothing grant, and to families with 3 or more children travelling to the same school.
+Transport provision is also made available for pupils who are not ordinarily entitled to transport.
+Privilege transport is provided on school transport services subject to spare seating capacity.
 There are 3 types of privileged transport available.

 In-zone Privileged transport